joCaldwell/neovim-docker-python-interpreter.nvim/README.md

+# THIS PROJECT IS A WIP AND IS NOT CURRENTLY FUNCTIONAL

 # 🐳 neovim-docker-python-interpreter.nvim

 A Neovim plugin that seamlessly integrates Pyright LSP with Docker containers, solving the path mismatch problem between host and container environments.
 Perfect for Python development in containerized environments.